Psychology Program Contacts

 - compare and contrast the major perspectives and theories in psychology.

 - demonstrate knowledge of basic psychological terminology regarding behavior, cognition, and emotion and be able to express this clearly when writing or speaking about psychology.

 - integrate content knowledge, cognitive skills, and technical proficiency in completing exams, term papers, presentations and other class assignments.
 These cognitive skills include: learning, memory, logical thinking, problem-solving, decision-making, and critical thinking.

 - evaluate psychological data, draw reasonable conclusions, recognize the ethical implications of these conclusions, and apply these conclusions to personal, community, and scientific problems.

 - apply psychological principles to the development of interpersonal, occupational, and social skills and life-long personal growth.

 - recognize the complexity of social, cultural, and international diversity and the principles of equity, justice, and inclusion in their lives.

 The Associate in Arts Degree may be obtained by completion of the required program, plus general education requirements, plus sufficient electives to meet a 60-unit total.
 See SCC graduation requirements

-Associate in Arts in Psychology for Transfer (AA-T)
+Associate in Arts for Transfer (AA-T)